Skip to content

 When a test fails:

-1. Run with -xvs to stop at the first failure and show detailed output:
+1. Run with -xvs to stop at the first failure and show detailed output.
+You can pass extra arguments through Nox or run pytest directly:

 def test_function():